 Bentonite Clay for Pond Sealing

-Granular Sodium Bentonite Clay, when used appropriately, can be one of the most effective pond soil sealers available.
+Granular Sodium Bentonite Clay is one of the most effective, natural pond soil sealers available.

 There are two significantly different types of bentonite clay - Sodium Bentonite and Calcium Bentonite.
 Sodium bentonite clay is known as "high-swell" clay.
 Sodium Bentonite is preferred to Calcium Bentonite Clay for pond sealing applications.
 Calcium bentonite has limited swelling capability and is only effective for relatively short periods of time as a sealant when it is treated with other additives.
 However, the additives improve the swell of the Calcium Bentonite Clay for a limited time before they start to fail.
 Sodium Bentonite Clay has a naturally high swell capacity and does not require additives to maintain the swelling characteristics indefinitely.